angrybacon/doomsday-wiki/markdown/archive/cmc.md

 no issue.

-Removal-wise this does not prevent anything really unless you are going for something more spicy such as {{Toxic Deluge}} or {{Rushing River}}.
+Removal-wise this does not prevent anything really unless you are going for something more spicy such as :card[Toxic Deluge] or :card[Rushing River].
 Otherwise all your removal is turned on and ready to go.

 ## 4 Mana Cost Spells

-In this category we introduce, in addition to Prelate and Chalice, {{Gaddock Teeg}} as another limitation permanent we could face.
+In this category we introduce, in addition to Prelate and Chalice, :card[Gaddock Teeg] as another limitation permanent we could face.
 The main thing here is that this number block prevents our Storm finishers from being used.
 LM piles are completely unaffected so those are an easy line to victory.